aous72/Top/README.md

 The tool only shows CPU utilization.

+The executable is ./bin/Top.app

 Hope you find it useful.
+I have not intention of developing it further.